 - I. Student absences will be excused for one of the following University approved reasons: - 1.
 Participation in an activity as a representative of the University, School or Department as approved by the chair of the department. - 2.
-Death or major illness in a student's immediate family.

-a.
-Written verification in the form of an obituary with date or doctor's note is required.b.
-Immediate family is defined as: mother, father, sister, brother, grandparents, spouse, child, spouse's child, spouse's parents, spouse's grandparents, stepmother, step-father, step-sister, stepbrother, step-grandparents, grandchild, step-grandchild, legal guardian, and others as deemed appropriate by faculty member or department chairperson.

-c.
-Any exams or other course work must be made up in a reasonable amount of time (typically within one week) that simulates the experience of other physical therapy students in the class.

-- 3. Participation in legal proceedings or administrative procedures that require a student's presence. a.
+Death or major illness in a student's immediate family. - a.
+Written verification in the form of an obituary with date or doctor's note is required. - b.
+Immediate family is defined as: mother, father, sister, brother, grandparents, spouse, child, spouse's child, spouse's parents, spouse's grandparents, stepmother, step-father, step-sister, step-brother, step-grandparents, grandchild, step-grandchild, legal guardian, and others as deemed appropriate by faculty member or department chairperson. - c.
+Any exams or other course work must be made up in a reasonable amount of time (typically within one week) that simulates the experience of other physical therapy students in the class. - 3.
+Participation in legal proceedings or administrative procedures that require a student's presence. - a.
 Written verification with the student's name and the date for the excused absence is required. - 4.
 Religious holy day.
-A student shall be excused from attending classes or other required activities, including examinations and assignments, for the observance of religious holy days and travel for such observances.
-Examinations, assignments, or other required activities must be taken or completed within a reasonable time after the absence (ordinarily within one week after the absence.).
+A student shall be excused from attending classes or other required activities, including examinations and assignments, for the observance of religious holy days and travel for such observances. - a.
+Examinations, assignments, or other required activities must be taken or completed within a reasonable time after the absence (ordinarily within one week after the absence). - b.
 Students must provide faculty notice of an absence on a religious holy day within two weeks of the start of the semester. - 5.
 Public Holidays.
 The student schedule permits the observation of public holidays specified on the academic calendar each year.
-Classes/clinicals normally scheduled on a public holiday on the academic calendar may be rescheduled at the discretion of the faculty or supervising therapist. - 6.
-Required participation in military duties. - a.
-Written verification is required. - b.
-Mandatory training related to military service is considered an excused absence and students should inform faculty at the start of the semester to accommodate missed assignments or examinations.
-Accommodations will only be made for the actual days of the training.
-Students should plan to meet deadlines and attend scheduled exams around the required travel and training.
-Adjustments to scheduled class assignments and assessments will only be made for the specific days of training that occur during the school week. - 7.
-Illness that is too severe or contagious for the student to attend class.
+Classes/clinicals normally scheduled on a public holiday on the academic calendar may be rescheduled at the discretion of the faculty or supervising therapist.